-At the age of 6 now, Onetime continually blows me away with his creativity and innovative thinking.
+At the age of 6 now, he continually blows me away with his creativity and innovative thinking.
 I see it in his artwork, the stories he is constantly writing in Book Creator, and in his general thinking and ability to make connections outside the box.

 I tend to attribute a lot of this creative ability to some great parenting advice I found when Onetime was little.

-Today I’m sharing that advice in the form of 10 ways that you can help extend and enrich your child’s thinking through imaginative pretend PLAY.
+Today I’m sharing that advice in the form of 10 ways that you can help extend and enrich your child’s thinking through imaginative pretend play.